 Concentrations arise when a number of counterparties are engaged in similar business activities, or activities in the same geographic region, or have similar economic features that would cause their ability to meet contractual obligations to be similarly affected by changes in economic, political or other conditions.
-Concentrations indicate the relative sensitivity of the Credit Union's performance to developments affecting a particular geographical location.
+Concentrations indicate the relative sensitivity of the Credit Union's performance to developments affecting a particular geographical location (refer note 3 (b)).